The thematic option is an individually designed and specialized program of study within the Bachelor of General Studies.

 Students considering graduate studies or otherwise wishing to receive recognition for a more specialized field of study are encouraged to pursue a thematic option.
 A successfully completed thematic option appears on your transcript.

 Students selecting a thematic option must identify this within their Customized Learning Plan (CLP) and submit it by 60 credits or time of entry.
 Students choosing to complete a thematic option after submitting their Customized Learning Plan can submit a separate proposal, but should do so before 90 credits in order to ensure that sufficient time is available to complete requirements.
-The plan must include courses that satisfy the general degree requirements and show how the selected courses support the theme.
+The plan must include courses that satisfy the general degree requirements and show how the THselected courses support the theme.

 Thematic options can be proposed for any area for which UFV offers sufficient program and course options, and in which it does not already offer a major program or equivalent.
-The rhematic option can also include courses completed at other institutions.
+The thematic option can also include courses completed at other institutions.
 Thematic options can integrate specialized training and curriculum from professional certificate and diploma programs as part of a broader thematic program plan.